Nonlinear diode effect and Berezinskii-Kosterlitz-Thouless transition in purely two-dimensional noncentrosymmetric superconductors: V-I characteristics

-In the HN theory, the asymptotic formula was derived in the limits $l_c\sqrt{|C_0|}\ll 1$ and $l_c\sqrt{|C_0|}\gg 1$.
+In the original HN theory \cite{Halperin}, the analytic formulae were derived in the limits $l_c\sqrt{|C_0|}\ll 1$ and $l_c\sqrt{|C_0|}\gg 1$, resulting in limitation of the applicability of the formulae.
+We refer to them from now on as asymptotic expressions.
 Although we numerically calculate the nonlinear resistance by using the extended formula in Sec.~\ref{VIII A}, the asymptotic expressions in the original HN formula give important relations.
 When the supercurrent is applied at the BKT transition temperature, $l_c$ is finite while $C_0=0$.
 Thus, the asymptotic expression in the limit $l_c\sqrt{|C_0|} \ll1$ is valid.
 In this limit, the resistance obtained by the HN theory, $R_{\mathrm{HN}}$, is

 where $x_I=1/\ln\, (I_0/I_s)$, $I_0=A_{\mathrm{s}}J_0(l_c)/\xi_c$, and $J_0(l_c)$ denotes the renormalized superfluid stiffness in the zero current state at the scale $l_c$.
 At low currents, $l_c\rightarrow\infty$, and we can show that $R_{\rm HN}\propto I^2_s$.
 This is known as a universal relation.
 Our formula, Eq.~(\ref{Rsf}), naturally satisfies this relation.
 At high currents, the HN theory further approximates as $J_0(l_c) \simeq J_0(l_c=0)$, making $I_0$ independent of $I_s$.
 Consequently, the resistance $R_{\mathrm{HN}}$ is convex to the current in the log scale as long as $I_s<I_0$.
 Without the above approximations, it is not easy to predict the behavior of $R_{\mathrm{HN}}$ analytically.
 However, as shown in Sec.~\ref{VIII A}, the V-I characteristics numerically calculated from the original HN formula at the zero field BKT transition temperature shows a convex curve in the log scale in the range $R_{\mathrm{HN}}<R_N$, consistent with the analytic expressions.